Stellacore/peridetic/README.md

 with respect to a orthonormal dextral (right-handed) basis.
 For code, all data values (input arguments and return values) are interpreted as _meters_.

-* "LPA" is used herein to denote geographic coordinates.
+* "LPA" is used herein to denote geodetic coordinates.
 The letters stand for "Longitude", "Parallel" (of latitude), and (ellipsoidal) "Altitude".
-The use of the "P" (instead of a second 'L') provides an easy way to distinguish the two geographic angles in notation.
+The use of the "P" (instead of a second 'L') provides an easy way to distinguish the two geodetic location angles in single-letter notation.

 Note that "Altitude" is used herein to mean "ellipsoidal height" - I.e. the distance between point of interest and the (outer facing) ellipsoidal